phx7/qc_twitch_checker/README.md

 # qc_twitch_checker
 Hello bois.

 I made a small tool to keep us watching QC streams and getting that favor SadKappa.
-It's lame, but it's working for me so you can try it too.
+It's not top notch coding quality, but it's working for me so you can try it too.

 To use it follow these steps (I tested it in Firefox, you can try Chrome, but I have no idea how will it work):
 - Install this extension https://tampermonkey.net/